jonushzw/shopcart/README.md

     npm start
     ```

-5. Open your browser and navigate to `http://localhost:[available-host]` to view the application.
+5. Open your browser and navigate to `http://localhost:[available-host]`, `http://localhost:[3000]` (default) to view the application.
 Host number should appear in the terminal

 ## Testing Notes
 During writing of tests, be aware of the following decisions: